How many students take a First-Year Experience?

 Can I change my mind later about the FIG I’m requesting?

 Yes.
 When you meet with your academic advisor you can stay in the FIG in which you’ve been enrolled, choose another, or decide not to be in a FIG. Choosing a FIG during FIG Registration provides a framework that you can build on or revise when you meet your advisor.

 May I request only one of the classes in the FIG?

-No. Most FIGs are made of two lecture courses and a College Connections course.
+No. Most FIGs are made of two lecture courses and a FYE Seminar course.
 Students in the FIG learn to think across disciplines by exploring the related themes of the two courses.